-Also try out the many halal restaurants that will offer Muslim travelers a delicious fare of traditional Turkish foods.
+Also, try out the many halal restaurants that will offer Muslim travelers delicious fare of traditional Turkish foods.

-Visitors need to be aware that museums, archeological sites and other tourist attractions are closed for the first full day of the Eid holiday, but are usually open thereafter.
-In celebration of Eid, these places offer discounted and special rates for admissions tickets.
-Also expect crowds both locals and foreigners as the end of Ramadan signifies holiday time for the country.
+Visitors need to be aware that museums, archeological sites, and other tourist attractions are closed for the first full day of the Eid holiday, but are usually open thereafter.
+In celebration of Eid, these places offer discounted and special rates for admission tickets.
+Also, expect crowds of both locals and foreigners as the end of Ramadan signifies holiday time for the country.

 It is also a more recent tradition for the locals to travel to Turkish resorts during the Eid Holidays with family and friends, so if you are planning such a visit, expect en route traffic as well as holiday-goers in high spirits of revelry and enjoyment!
 You may also experience a dearth of public transport so make sure you are ready to walk around the sites or have made private transport arrangements.

 Sakina has over 10 years of experience in the field of corporate communications; having worked for a leading Annual Report Production House dealing with top corporates of Sri Lanka and overseas, and later as the Group Communications Specialist for a Sri Lankan conglomerate for their overseas plantations business.
 She is well-versed in the production process of annual reports, sustainability reports, corporate videos and other corporate communication media.
 She also has experience in Social Media Marketing and works to increase and improve social media presence of corporates and small niche market businesses.
 Today, she works as a freelance writer and undertakes consultations on corporate communications and social media related projects.
 She enjoys writing for blogs on topics of interest.